The Ireland-based brewer has started construction on the 15,000-square-foot space!

-Construction has already started transforming the West Loop space and, according to Guinness, it will open to the public next St. Patrick’s Day, March 17th, 2023.
+Construction has been underway for some months transforming the West Loop space and, according to Guinness, it will open to the public this summer!
+While we won’t get to celebrate St. Patrick’s Day in the space this year, the eventual opening is sure to be a hit.

 It’s not just beer that guests will be able to experience in the new taproom, however.
 The 15,000-square-foot Chicago space will also function as an events space, a venue for local artists, and will house a bakery like the one in the company’s Maryland location which opened in 2018.